replit-user/STACKSCRIPT-vscode/README.md

-now you can download it right from vscode marketplace!
+I had trouble uploading so just download it from here